Procedure: Work health and safety hazard management

 - This procedure applies to all activities conducted by or on behalf of the University with the potential to impact on work health and safety.

 - This procedure provides instruction for managing WHS hazards to meet the requirements of the WHS Act.
-The key steps in this procedure for complying with WHS hazard management are:
+The key steps in this procedure for complying with WHS hazard management are how to:

-- All WHS hazards shall be recorded and reported at the University to comply with the Duty of Care requirements in the WHS Act.
+- All WHS hazards are recorded and reported at the University to comply with the Duty of Care requirements in the WHS Act.

 - The WHS hazard identification and assessment process (WHS hazard assessment) at the University can occur as a structured planned process or ad-hoc from observation, review of work processes or as a result of an incident/event.

-- Typical examples of when the WHS hazard assessment shall occur at the University are when:
+- Typical examples of when the WHS hazard assessment occurs at the University are when: